RichardTMiles/Singleton/README.md

 ### 1.1 Basics

-- The `Psr\Singleton` is a trait designed for speed and modualarity while encuraging semantically pleasing code.
+- The `Psr\Singleton` is a trait designed for speed and modularity while encouraging semantically pleasing code.
 The main objectives focus to allow fluid transfer of data from one object to another while eleminating unneeded class initiations.
-  The Skeleton design should be conciderd a `Self Containment System` and could be classified as an all purpous Container.
-Due to the modules major use of private and static members, a standalone interface is not a valid stopping point for a Singleton Standard.
+  The Skeleton design should be considerd a `Self Containment System` and could be classified as an all purpose Container.
+Due to the modules major use of private and static members, a stand-alone interface is not a valid stopping point for a Singleton Standard.

 - All modifications of the RECOMMENDED standard SHOULD NOT effect the abstraction's features further described in this document.

-- Unwanted features MAY easily be overridden for any class that chooses to inhearite `Psr\Skeleton`.
+- Unwanted features MAY easily be overridden for any class that chooses to inherit `Psr\Skeleton`.
   You can override any method defined by the abstraction simply by redeclairing the methods name in the child's class body.
 Note, the trait will override any extended class methods that share a method name.
 The abstractions code be MUST follow current PSR return types and features.

 - Singleton allows classes to be overridden by storing the new object in the `getInstance` static variable ( see examples ).
-Preceding calls to the overridden class will then be reflected.
+Proceeding calls to the overridden class will then be reflected.

 - The RECOMMENDED Example below uses the GLOBAL scope as a storage container to